There are easy coracobrachialis trigger point release exercises that you can perform as a workout routine.

 Okay, I have a great video for you today.

-I did a previous video where I talked about two stretches that help target the coracobrachialis.
-In that video, I forgot to mention the functions of the coracobrachialis; it helps move the shoulder into flexion, move the shoulder into adduction, and also helps stabilize the shoulder.
+I did a previous video in which I discussed two stretches that help target the coracobrachialis.
+In that video, I forgot to mention the coracobrachialis’s functions[1]; it helps move the shoulder into flexion, move the shoulder into adduction, and stabilize the shoulder.
 In this video, I wanted to go through a quick exercise that you can do to release the coracobrachialis.

 It isn’t a primary mover.
 It is more of a secondary muscle that assists the primary movers.
-But if that coracobrachialis has excess tension or shortens up, it affects the position of the shoulder and can affect the posture and stability of the shoulder.
+According to a 2016 study[2], if that coracobrachialis has excess tension or shortens up, it affects the position of the shoulder and can affect the posture and stability of the shoulder.
 It is often an overlooked shoulder muscle when it comes to shoulder posture and shoulder rehab.

 Coracobrachialis Trigger Point